alexlabsovich/twitter_content_ai/README.md

-# Twitter Thread AI Generator
+# Twitter Thread&Article AI Generator

 An AI-powered tool that helps you generate engaging Twitter threads using OpenRouter AI.
 Simply input your topic and preferred tone, and get a well-structured thread optimized for Twitter.